chrisgks/nlp-project/Readme.md

 * __jaro-winkler__: The Jaro–Winkler distance uses a prefix scale p which gives more favourable ratings to strings that match from the beginning for a set prefix length l.
 The lower the Jaro–Winkler distance for two strings is, the more similar the strings are.
 The score is normalized such that 0 means an exact match and 1 means there is no similarity.
 The Jaro–Winkler similarity is the inversion, (1 − Jaro–Winkler distance).
 So, this might work well for company_names (i.e. M&S Limited, M&S Corporation - the first 3 letters are identical)
+* BERT is trained on Wikipedia - use it to generate word embeddings for physical goods and locations

 #### Datasets that could be used to (further) train models/learn word embeddings/create Knowledge Bases or create custom NERs in order to recognize company names and addresses more accurately